 While the CSRD presents numerous opportunities, it also poses challenges, in particular around data management and reporting, which you’ll need to overcome.

-CSRD requires you to report on a wide array of indicators and targets across environmental, social and governance factors in your different countries of operation, meaning you may need to develop more sophisticated systems for data collection, verification and management.
-This shift may entail significant initial costs and ongoing operational challenges.
+CSRD requires you to report on a wide array of indicators and targets across environmental, social and governance factors in your different countries of operation.
+You may need to develop more sophisticated systems for data collection, verification and management, which could lead to significant initial costs and ongoing operational challenges.

 The comprehensive nature of CSRD disclosures will also mean harmonizing your existing reporting processes to accommodate the new standards.
 This can involve extensive internal training, developing new tools and potentially restructuring teams.

-Despite these challenges, there are wide-ranging strategic benefits of robust sustainability reporting.
-Advantages include an enhanced understanding of the business, bringing together different ESG initiatives in a streamlined manner and improved transparency that could enable improved market positioning, improved stakeholder relations and increased access to capital.
-These benefits indicate incentives for you to overcome these hurdles and embrace the strategic possibilities the CSRD represents.
+Despite the challenges, there are wide-ranging strategic benefits of robust sustainability reporting.
+Expect an enhanced understanding of the business and opportunities to connect different ESG initiatives in a more streamlined and transparent manner.
+This could improve your market position and stakeholder relations.
+These benefits could increase your access to capital, incentivizing the business to overcome the hurdles and embrace the strategic possibilities the CSRD represents.

 For a smarter way to capitalize on the opportunities driven by climate, social and governance sustainability regulations, get in touch with our industry specialists.